d-ferro/d-ferro.github.io/_pages/publications.md

  PDF: 📄<a style="color:#444" href="/files/Abstract-CCN2025_dACC.pdf" type="application/pdf" target="_blank">CCNeuro</a>

 <div style="margin-top: 10px; padding-left: 10px; border-left: 1px solid #555;"><i style="font-size:9pt">We showed that value-based decision-making is biased by reference points set by proximity to a jackpot reward. <br/>
-Subject's choices became faster and more accurateley, reflecting a reference-dependent shift in evaluation. <br/>
+In proximity of a jackpot, subjects choose faster and more accurately, reflecting a reference-dependent shift in evaluation. <br/>
 Neural activity in dorsal anterior cingulate cortex tracked this bias, revealing a neural basis for reward cumulation in decision-making.</i></div>